Sai Dhanshika: Career

+She stepped into the industry with Manathodu Mazhaikalam in 2006, where she was credited as Marina.
+The film, directed by the late Arputhan featured her alongside Shaam, Nithya Das, and Malayalam actor Jayasurya in a coming-of-age drama.
+After her debut, she appeared in films such as Maranthen Meimaranthen and Thirudi.
+She also ventured into Kannada cinema with Kempa where she was credited as Thanushika.

-She starred in several films including Peraanmai (2009), Maanja Velu (2010) and Nil Gavani Sellathey (2010).
+She starred in several Tamils films including Peraanmai (2009), Maanja Velu (2010) and Nil Gavani Sellathey (2010).
 Regarding her role in Nil Gavani Sellathey, a reviewer stated that "Among the relatively fresh cast, only Dhansika (Maanja Velu, Peraanmai) makes an impression".
 She starred as the heroine in Aravaan (2012) and Paradesi.
 She garnered acclaim for her performance in the latter with a critic noting that "Dhansikaa is as good as ever".
 Her next film Ya Ya released to negative reviews.
 Thiranthidu Seese (2015) released to positive reviews with a critic stating that "A ravishing Dhanshika plays Charmi with elan".
 She also garnered recognition for her portrayal of Rajinikanth's daughter in Kabali (2016) with a critic noting that "Watching Yogi (Dhansikaa) is a delight, given her stylish makeover and ease in fight sequence".
 For her role in the film, she sported a short hair cut.
 Her next film Enga Amma Rani (2017), which was set in Malaysia, released to positive reviews with a critic stating that "Sai Dhanshika is pretty much the highlight here: tough, determined, and also vulnerable to grief when the situation demands".
 Her performance was praised in her subsequent films Uru and Solo.
 Vizhithiru, Kaathadi, and Kaalakkoothu released to negative reviews.

 Her Kannada debut Udgharsha (2019) released to positive reviews.
 Her next film Iruttu released to mixed and positive reviews.
-She was cast in Laabam in a negative role.
-She has also been cast in Yogi Da.
-The multilingual films Kitna and Vaalujada got stuck in production.
+She was cast in Laabam (2021) in a negative role.
+She has also been cast in Yogi Da (2026).